XRPLF/XRPL-Standards/CONTRIBUTING.md

 When a discussion has produced a well-refined standard, authors should post a comment to the discussion noting that it will be closed in a few days.
 This allows time (for those engaged with the discussion) to submit any final commentary.

-When the time has elapsed, the standard's author must summarize the discussion in a comment and may close the discussion to further comments.
-Then, the author should move from discussion to a PULL REQUEST.
+When the fair notice time has elapsed, the author should move from discussion to Draft by opening a PULL REQUEST.

-In the pull request, the standard should be added as a Markdown file into the repository.

-The content of the discussion should be edited into a summary, with a link to the PR.
+The standard's author must edit and replace the post with a summary and a link to the PR.

 The last comment on the discussion should also be a link to the PR.